Craig Rodwell: Early life

 Rodwell was born in Chicago, Illinois.
 His parents separated prior to his first birthday and for the next few years he was boarded out for day care where he was required to do kitchen labor and laundry to supplement his board and care.
 When he was six years old, Rodwell's mother, Marion Kastman, fearing that the child care set up could cause her to lose custody of her son, arranged for his admission to the Christian Scientist affiliated Chicago Junior School (later called the Fox River Country Day School) for "problem" boys, in Elgin, Illinois.
 Although same-sex relationships were highly discouraged at the all-boys school, they were quite common.
 Rodwell got a reputation for being a rebellious child during his seven years at the school, but had good memories from the school despite its sometimes "Dickensian" aspects such as corporal punishment.
 It was at Chicago Junior School that Rodwell first experienced same-sex relationships and also came to internalize Christian Science ideals.
 He realized there that "telling the truth" was "always the best policy."

 From 13 to 14 years old, Rodwell had sex with hundreds of men in Chicago whom he met while cruising outside of gay bars.
 He later said, “This is what I lived for, literally.”
 When Rodwell was 14, he was charged and convicted by the Chicago police for juvenile delinquency when he was caught walking home after having sex with a man in his thirties.
 He was sentenced to two years of probation.

-After graduating from the Chicago Junior School, Rodwell attended Sullivan High School in Chicago, IL.
+After graduating from the Chicago Junior School, Rodwell attended Sullivan High School in Chicago.
 Rodwell continued studying Christian Science by enrolling in Sunday school at the 16th Church of Christ, Scientist.
 He later studied ballet in Boston before finally moving to New York City in 1958.
 It was in New York that he first volunteered for a gay rights organization, The Mattachine Society of New York.
 Rodwell settled in Greenwich Village in New York after someone, intending to discourage him from going to the area, told him "that's where all the queers are!"
 He got a job at a popular gay restaurant in Greenwich Village, but later quit and got a clerical job.
 Although he was active with the Mattachine Society, he eventually became disillusioned with them as he felt they were too conservative and fearful.